ruslanbondaruc/ruslanbondaruc.github.io/content/authors/admin/_index.md

     date_start: 2025-01-13
     date_end: 2025-07-13
     summary: |2-
-      Development of a Reinforcement Learning-based service placement approach for microservice deployment in the Cloud-Edge Continuum according to security properties.
+      - Developed a reinforcement-learning strategy that chooses where to deploy services across the Cloud-Edge continuum, using security attributes to steer the optimization.
+      - Built a placement framework that balances efficient resource utilization with strict adherence to security constraints.
   - position: UAE Rain Enhancement Project (UAEREP)
     company_name: Università degli Studi di Milano, Khalifa University.
     company_url: ''